Status: Open and recruiting until January 2020

 More in depth results can be accessed here for Vertex 106 and Vertex 108.

-This combination is being marketed as “Symkevi” in the UK, but a reimbursement deal has not yet been agreed
+This combination is being marketed as “Symkevi” in the UK.

 What is the study investigating?
 Long term safety and effectiveness of Tez/Iva in subjects who took part in Vertex 106/108 over 96 weeks